tomcmead/quantitative-finance/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project aims to use quantative analysis to evaluate a company.
+This project aims to use quantitative analysis to evaluate a company.

 ### Current Implementation
   * N/A